Chinese kinship: Law

-To this day, a three-character term (冚家鏟) for "death to the entire family" remains a powerful swear in the Cantonese language.
+To this day, a three-character term (冚家鏟) for "death to the entire family" remains a powerful profanity in the Cantonese language.

 Clan

 A Chinese clan is a patrilineal and patrilocal group of related Chinese people with a common surname sharing a common ancestor.
 In southern China, clan members could form a village known as an ancestral village.
 In Hong Kong, clan settlement is exemplified by walled villages.
 An ancestral village usually features a hall and shrine honoring ancestral clan members.
 A clan pedigree can be found recording male members of the clan.
 A married woman is considered part of her husband's clan.

 Marriage and divorce

 Marriage is an important rite signifying the coming together of two clans and the beginning of a new family unit.
 Marriage has to be permanent and issue is expected.
 Weddings were central occasions in a family's life.
 Spouses were chosen carefully by the parents.
 Marital agreements, especially among the well-to-do, were stipulated with contracts between both families.
 This practice was continued for centuries and spread throughout the world, and goes on to this day.
 Divorce was nearly impossible.
-The choices made between the families held great importance weddings were held on certain days to ensure good fortune.
-This practice gained prominence during the Han Dynasty (202BCE-220CE).
+The choices made between the families held great importance, and weddings were held on certain days to ensure good fortune.
+This practice gained prominence during the Han dynasty (202BCE-220CE).